Programs and Classes

 • Meditation helps students to become more focused, calm, quiet, settled and rested, by providing them with opportunities to learn to relax and reflect.

-• Ten to 12 minutes of mediation also enhances positivity and creativity among students, by reducing restlessness, nervousness and irritation.
+• Ten to 12 minutes of meditation also enhances positivity and creativity among students, by reducing restlessness, nervousness and irritation.

 • The largest effects of meditation are experienced by those areas of the brain which are responsible for happiness and positive feelings.